• PolyD: complete guide to 3d Printing MJFTechnology

 Before explaining what 3D Printing MJF technology is, let's set out the aspects we will cover on this page:

-1. How HP's MJF technology works;
+1. How HP's Multi Jet Fusion technology works;

 3. What are the functionalities, the main materials used and the colours and finishes that can be applied with this printing technique;